mattparker/elastichosts-provisioner/README.md

 the `-o` option.

+## OK, I've got some servers, what next?

+You'll probably need to connect via VNC to set up a initial user account to connect with over SSH.
+I'll then hand over to ansible to set the servers up as needed.

 ## Tests

 There are unit tests in the `tests/` folder.  `phpunit` is the only composer dependency.
 However there's some short array